open-feature/protocol/provider/specs/client.md

 - `headers`: The headers to use when calling the OFREP endpoints *(ex:`Authorization`, Custom headers, etc ...)*.
 - `pollInteral`: The polling interval defining when to call again the flag management system.

-In the constructor the provider should check if the `baseURL` is a valid URL and return an error if the URL is invalid.
+In the constructor, the provider should check if the `baseURL` is a valid URL and return an error if the URL is invalid.

 ## Initialize the provider
 An implementation of a OFREP client provider should start with an initialization of the provider.